episource/Keepass-SmartcardEncryptedKeyFile/README.md

    <br/>`$ yubico-piv-tool.exe -s9a -averify -aselfsign-certificate -S"<subject>" --valid-days=<valid-days> --input=c:\temp\yubi_pub.tmp --output=c:\temp\yubi_cert.tmp`
    <br/>`subject` is a distinguished name following x.509 certificate rules.
 OSF-Syntax (`/` is separator) can be used.
 E.g.:  `/CN=YourName/DC=domain/DC=example/DC=com/L=Yubikey#42424242` (replace with apropriate values, such as your name, domain and serial number of your YubiKey)
    <br/>`valid-days` controls validity of the certificate.
 E.g. `18250` is roughly equal to 50 years.
+   <br/>Note: This step must be confirmed by pressing the YubiKey button when it starts blinking!
 3. Import certificate into YubiKey and renew chuid (required for windows to pick up the new certificate)
   <br/>`$ yubico-piv-tool.exe -k -s9a  -aimport-certificate --input=c:\temp\yubi_cert.tmp -aset-chuid -astatus`
+4. Disconnect and reconnect YubiKey

 # Build
 This project is best built using JetBrains Rider, but plain msbuild or Visual Studio should work as well.
 For debug builds, only the plugin dll is built.
 When using release configuration, a [plgx plugin file][9] with improved compatibility is built as well.
 Pre-built `plgx` builds are available as github releases.